-Mary Bos, a classmate and childhood friend of Anne Frank, visited the Georgia Commission on the Holocaust's Anne Frank in the World exhibit in Sandy Springs with her family on Saturday, January 21, 2012.
+Mary Bos, a classmate and childhood friend of Anne Frank, visited the Anne Frank in the World exhibit in Sandy Springs with her family on Saturday, January 21, 2012.

 Mary did not realize Anne's fate until she read her diary after it was first published in 1947.
 She also visited Anne's father, Otto Frank, after the war.
 Mary has "vague memories of Anne," including Anne's tenth birthday party of which she had been a guest.
-The Bos family donated some items to the Anne Frank Huis in Amsterdam including a picture taken at that party and an autograph book in which Anne had signed "with love" after her message: "Think of your school friends in the past.
+The Bos family donated some items to the Anne Frank House in Amsterdam, including a copy of the picture taken at that party and an autograph book of Mary's in which Anne had signed "with love" after her message: "Think of your school friends in the past.
 When you think of that, and these last years, then think Mary also of me."

-Mary lives with her husband in Hendersonville, N.C.
-The couple frequently visits Atlanta.
+Mary lives with her husband in Hendersonville, North Carolina.
+The couple often visits Atlanta.
 The picture of Mary and Anne at her tenth birthday can be seen on panel 41 of the Anne Frank in the World exhibit.
-Plan your visit to the exhibit today!